catderohan/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
 The purpose of this assignment was to reevaluate the analysis without 9th grade grades at Thomas Highschool.
 Originally we performed the analysis on all students but due to THomas 9th grade data being altered, we re ran the data to exclude 9th grade Thomas.
-Then we analyzed the new resuls for district and school summary and compared it to the previous results.
+Then we analyzed the new results for district and school summary and compared it to the previous results.

 ## Results